Security check of Navy Yard attacker did not mention 2004 shooting

 HONORABLE DISCHARGE

-A Navy timeline said he left the service early in 2011, just months after the Texas shooting incident, under a special program saying he wanted to go to college.
+A Navy timeline said Alexis took advantage of an early release program to leave the service in 2011, just months after the Texas shooting incident, saying he wanted to go to college.
 He received an honorable discharge with a ranking that would have facilitated his later re-enlistment.

 Still, it was unclear whether Alexis could have been viewed an ineligible to join the Navy after apparently lying on his application form.